 Digital Banking Trends A Brief Overview

-Did you know that more than half of adult Americans access their financial services via laptops and PCs?
+Did you know that more than half of adult Americans access their banking services via laptops and PCs?
 And why wouldn't they choose digital mobility, control, and convenience over the time spent driving to a bank and waiting in line?
 That and the development of more secure technologies are good enough reasons to digitize banks — banks need automation, and digitally active customers need online services and mobile banking.

 The answer to bank automation might lie in AI and cloud computing.
 These technologies can help transform digital banking, branchless banking, digital account opening facilities, and so on – digitizing the usual bank services and creating new ones.